hatlabs/sh-wg/pages/getting_started/index.md

 Once the initial configuration has been performed, changing the WiFi settings can be performed in two ways.
 First, you can reset the device to factory defaults by following the instructions in Section XXX and then completing the initial setup again.
 Or, second, you can enter the device configuration page and update the settings there.
 This is described in Section XXX.

+## Resetting the Device

+If you ever feel you need to start over from the beginning, you can reset the device to factory defaults by using the provided magnet.
+Slide the magnet along the side of the device close to the green lights until the red power LED turns off.
+Keep the magnet there for 10 seconds (count slowly to 15 to be sure) and then remove it.
+The LEDs will flash and the blue LED will start blinking, indicating that the configuration access point is active.
+Follow the instructions in section [WiFi Setup](#wifi-setup) above to restart the initial setup.

 ## Use Case: Transmit NMEA 2000 Data to Apps